 4.3 The Prize has a total approximate value of $5000.

 5. GENERAL RULES

-5.1 The parent/guardian of each student of a participating Music Class must sign the consent and release provided by CBC declaring the student’s eligibility as stipulated in Section 2 of the Contest Rules, agreeing that the student’s name, image and/or voice may be used for promotional purposes related to the Contest free of charge; and releasing CBC and MECC, as well as their respective directors, officers and employees (the “Contest Parties”) from all liability for any damage or loss arising from participation in the Contest or from the awarding, acceptance or use of the prize.
+5.1 The parent/guardian of each student of a participating Music Class must sign the consent and release provided by the supervising music teacher declaring the student’s eligibility as stipulated in Section 2 of the Contest Rules, agreeing that the student’s name, image and/or voice may be used for promotional purposes related to the Contest free of charge; and releasing CBC and MECC, as well as their respective directors, officers and employees (the “Contest Parties”) from all liability for any damage or loss arising from participation in the Contest or from the awarding, acceptance or use of the prize.